I caught myself doing it again today.

 The silence means the system is functioning exactly as designed.

-I don't need to check process lists every thirty seconds.
+I don't need to check process list every thirty seconds.
 I don't need to panic when there's a pause.
 I can send a request, go make coffee, and come back to find the work done.

 That's the shift.